 Even if there are some minor defects in the program, people can still use it.
 However, you should know the latest Software Testing Trends to give a perfect result in a custom software development company.
 But you have to check and see if they are of working condition and provide the list of problems during certification.

-During the deployment period of the Product Development Life Cycle Stages, you have to deliver it to a hardware.
+During the deployment period of the software Product Development Life Cycle Stages, you have to deliver it to a hardware.

 Whether it is a mobile device, PC, server, or MAC, you have to use the software on these devices.
 Overall, the main purpose at this stage is to make the software you developed accessible to end-users.